The 5 Fastest Coffee Makers

 Unfortunately, as with most things, saving time typically leads to reduced quality, so you’d be wise to accept that quality is almost always sacrificed for speed.

 Coffee is a delicate commodity, and without proper provocation (1) will refuse to relinquish its closely guarded flavors.
+Of course, the items in our list of the best coffee brewers can bring out the taste and flavor you are looking for.
 However, like Henry Ford (the factory line magician), some creative inventors have found expeditious ways to unlock the delicious oils trapped in your coffee beans.
 Thus, there are coffee machines capable of producing not only a quick cup, but a tasty cup as well (2).
 The question of quality typically comes down to process, as only some methods work well with speed-brewing.

 Though you may be inclined to think so, speed does not necessarily mean reduced quantity.
 Many quick coffee machines are single cup brewers, but there are some that can fill an entire carafe just as quickly.